sasogeek/setup-web2py-apache-ubuntu-opsmeister/README.md

 # setup-web2py-nginx-ubuntu-opsmeister
-Web2py setup with nginx for opsmeister on ubuntu server
+Web2py setup with apache for opsmeister on ubuntu server